freost/phpdev/README.md

 ## Configuration

-The PHP version as well as the versions of most services can be set using the version variables:
+The PHP version as well as the versions of most services can be set using the version variables in the `.env`file:

 ```
 PHPDEV_PHP_VERSION=8.5